Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating

-## Migrating from master to develop
+## Migrating from 0.12 to latest

 ### Important changes
 * The low level Python API has changed.
 You can look at the document [Low Level Python API documentation](Python-API.md) for more information.
 This should only affect you if you're writing a custom trainer; if you use `mlagents-learn` for training, this should be a transparent change.
-* `CustomResetParameters` are now removed.
   * `reset()` on the Low-Level Python API no longer takes a `train_mode` argument.
 To modify the performance/speed of the engine, you must use an `EngineConfigurationChannel`
   * `reset()` on the Low-Level Python API no longer takes a `config` argument. `UnityEnvironment` no longer has a `reset_parameters` field.
 To modify float properties in the environment, you must use a `FloatPropertiesChannel`.
 For more information, refer to the [Low Level Python API documentation](Python-API.md)
+* `CustomResetParameters` are now removed.
 * The Academy no longer has a `Training Configuration` nor `Inference Configuration` field in the inspector.
 To modify the configuration from the Low-Level Python API, use an `EngineConfigurationChannel`.
 To modify it during training, use the new command line arguments `--width`, `--height`, `--quality-level`, `--time-scale` and `--target-frame-rate` in `mlagents-learn`.
 * The Academy no longer has a `Default Reset Parameters` field in the inspector.
 The Academy class no longer has a `ResetParameters`.
 To access shared float properties with Python, use the new `FloatProperties` field on the Academy.
 * Offline Behavioral Cloning has been removed.
 To learn from demonstrations, use the GAIL and Behavioral Cloning features with either PPO or SAC.
 See [Imitation Learning](Training-Imitation-Learning.md) for more information.
+* `mlagents.envs` was renamed to `mlagents_envs`.
+The previous repo layout depended on [PEP420](https://www.python.org/dev/peps/pep-0420/), which caused problems with some of our tooling such as mypy and pylint.

 ### Steps to Migrate
  * If you had a custom `Training Configuration` in the Academy inspector, you will need to pass your custom configuration at every training run using the new command line arguments `--width`, `--height`, `--quality-level`, `--time-scale` and `--target-frame-rate`.
  * If you were using `--slow` in `mlagents-learn`, you will need to pass your old `Inference Configuration` of the Academy inspector with the new command line arguments `--width`, `--height`, `--quality-level`, `--time-scale` and `--target-frame-rate` instead.
+ * Any imports from `mlagents.envs` should be replaced with `mlagents_envs`.

 ## Migrating from ML-Agents toolkit v0.11.0 to v0.12.0